naivedhP2518/Real-Time_AI_Stock_Prediction/README.md

 ## 📜 License

-ISC © 2025 — Built as an advanced MERN + AI full-stack portfolio project.
+ISC © 2025 — Built as an advanced MERN + AI full-stack  project.

 ---